arbor-sim/arbor/README.md

 ### TBB on Cray systems

 To compile with TBB on Cray systems, load the intel module, which will automatically configure the environment.
+The guide below shows how to use the version of TBB that is installed as part of the Intel compiler toolchain.
+It is recommended that you install the most recent version of TBB yourself, and link against this, because older versions of TBB don't work with recent versions of GCC.

 ```
 # load the gnu environment for compiling the application